tencentyun/intlcloud-documents/product_new/数据库产品中心/游戏数据库 TcaplusDB/操作指南/管理集群和表格组_intl_en.md

-This document describes how to manage a TcaplusDB cluster or deployment unit.
-For more information on how to create a cluster or deployment unit, see [Creating Cluster](https://intl.cloud.tencent.com/document/product/1016/32714) or [Creating a Deployment Unit](https://intl.cloud.tencent.com/document/product/1016/32716).
+This document describes how to manage a TcaplusDB cluster or table group.
+For more information on how to create a cluster or table group, see [Creating Cluster](https://intl.cloud.tencent.com/document/product/1016/32714) or [Creating a Table Group](https://intl.cloud.tencent.com/document/product/1016/32716).

 ## Managing a Cluster
 ### Renaming a cluster
-1. On the [Deployment Unit](https://console.cloud.tencent.com/tcaplusdb/app) page, click a cluster ID to enter the cluster details page.
+1. On the [Table Group](https://console.cloud.tencent.com/tcaplusdb/app) page, click a cluster ID to enter the cluster details page.
 2. Click the "Modify" icon to the right of the **Cluster Name**.
 The new cluster name should be unique under the account.
 ![](https://main.qcloudimg.com/raw/6e962819e86afe233d9c481e4f7bb4e4.png)